NHS-funded nursing care

 If you’re staying for six weeks or less, you won’t have to be formally assessed.

-Instead, your need for nursing care will be based on information provided by the care home or your GP.
+Instead, your need for nursing care will be based on information the care home or your GP provides.

 NHS-funded nursing care can be a useful contribution towards costs if you need regular periods of respite care.

 The amount of Nursing Care Contribution paid depends on where you live in the UK

 £187.60 a week for the standard rate, and £258.08 a week for the higher rate (2021/22).
 (The higher rate only applies if you were receiving the higher rate in 2007 before the single standard rate was introduced).

 £179.97 a week (2021/22)